dustywhite7/Econ8310/SlidesCode/7 - Lasso.md

 ### Business and Application Understanding

 There are so many reasons it matters, but it is especially important when working with wide data.
-- What does my understanding of the problem suggest about variables that are most important?
+- What does my understanding of the problem suggest about which variables are most important?
-- Are there things that I know I cannot omit if I want my model to be valid (or accepted by policy-makers)?
+- Are there things that I know I cannot omit if I want to be sure that my model is valid (or ensure that it is accepted by policy-makers)?

 ---